ucsb-cs48-s20/project-idea-reviewer-nextjs/README.md

 The required `.env` value is `MONGODB_URI`, which should be set to the connection string for the MongoDB Cluster you will use for development.

-Optionally, you may also defined two additional `.env` values if you have separate databases for production and staging sites
+Optionally, you may also define two additional `.env` values if you have separate databases for production and staging sites

 - To get the value from `MONGODB_URI_PRODUCTION`, `export NODE_ENV=production`